-Cupping feels like a massage but involves the use of glass cups.
-It helps improve blood circulation to and from the tissues and relieve muscle tension.
-It does this by targeting specific points along channels that carry the body’s life energy known as “Qi.”
+Cupping feels like a massage but uses glass cups which glide over the skin.
+It helps improve blood circulation to and from the tissues and relieves muscle tension.
+According to Chinese medicine theory, it does this by targeting specific points along channels that carry the body’s life energy known as “Qi.”
 Blockages in the flow of Qi cause stiffness or pain.
 Cupping alleviates this by helping it to flow smoothly around the body.

 Why might it be used?

-Cupping may be used to target a specific injury or area of muscle tension.
-It can also be generally used to maintain a good state of health and wellbeing.
-It works in a similar way to acupuncture but can be used as an alternative for those with a phobia of needles.
+Cupping is very relaxing and can be used to boost overall vitality and well-being.
+It can also be used to for specific injuries or areas, targeting not just the resulting muscle tension, but also the underlying Qi flow imbalance.
+It works in a similar way to acupuncture so can be used as an alternative for those with a phobia of needles.
 The technique has been used by Olympians such as Michael Phelps to enhance their performance.

 Which cupping therapies do you offer?

 We offer suction cupping and fire cupping.
 Massage oil is used so the cups can glide over the skin, very similar to a massage (please let your practitioner know if you have any relevant allergies).
 Cups may also be left in place on the skin to target specific points, where acupuncture needles would usually be inserted to regulate the flow of Qi.
 This is therefore a good alternative for those who would prefer not to have acupuncture.
 This may leave marks on the skin as blood flow to the skin surface increases.
 Fire cupping uses warmed cups which further enhances blood flow to the surface and therefore enhances the treatment effect.
 It is particularly beneficial in colder weathers.